devstopfix/elixoids/README.md

 # Build

-There are two versions of this game.
-Branch [v1](//github.com/devstopfix/elixoids/tree/v1) contains the version compatible with the UI and Sonic repositories.
-Switch to that branch until they are modified to be compatible with master.
+There are two versions of this game, v3 on master, and v1 which was released in 2016.

 Check out this repository and run:

-    git checkout v1
+    brew install elixir
     mix deps.get

-You may need to install Elixir and Erlang, on a Mac you can use homebrew:

-    brew install elixir

 *Master* is currently being refactored and a lot of code being removed and replaced with Elixir 1.4 features such as Registry.

+Branch [v1](//github.com/devstopfix/elixoids/tree/v1) contains the version compatible with the UI and original [Sonic][[4]] repositories.

 # Run